CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/README.md

 ![controls-window.png](images/controls-window.png)

 Controls window provides you with app controls that you will frequently access while using the app.
-It will be displayed on the right side of your sight and can be relocated by pinching with your middle finger and thumb of your right hand.
+It will be displayed on the right side of your sight and can be relocated by pinching with the middle finger and thumb of your right hand.

 - Feature type picker: The five shape icons are the feature types that can be selected to search for using FindSurface.